doombubbles/paths-plus-plus/LATEST.md

-- Fixed for BTD6 v41.1
+- Fixed for BTD6 v43
-  - The specific patch in question should now also be more resilient to game updates going forward